Structures of magnetic excitations in the spin-1/2 kagome-lattice antiferromagnets Cs$_2$Cu$_3$SnF$_{12}$ and Rb$_2$Cu$_3$SnF$_{12}$: Introduction

-Magnetic excitations in Cs$_2$Cu$_3$SnF$_{12}$ investigated by inelastic neutron scattering using a triple-axis spectrometer have been reported by Ono \textit{et al}.~\cite{Ono2}.
+Ono \textit{et al}.~\cite{Ono2} reported on magnetic excitations in Cs$_2$Cu$_3$SnF$_{12}$ investigated by INS using a triple-axis spectrometer.
 They observed single-magnon excitations below 14 meV.
-Using LSWT, they analyzed the dispersion relations and found the large downward renormalization of excitation energy, which is described by a quantum renormalization factor of $R=J_{\mathrm{disp}}/J_{\mathrm{mag}}\simeq0.6$, almost irrespective of momentum $\bm{Q}$, where $J_{\mathrm{mag}}$ and $J_{\mathrm{disp}}$ are the nearest-neighbor exchange interaction obtained from magnetic susceptibility data and dispersion curves, respectively.
+Using LSWT, they analyzed the dispersion relations on the basis of a $2a\,{\times}\,2a$ enlarged chemical unit cell expected below $T_{\mathrm{t}}\,{=}\,185$\,K and found the large downward renormalization of excitation energy.
 However, the high-energy single-magnon excitations and excitation continuum in Cs$_2$Cu$_3$SnF$_{12}$ have not been examined.

-Rb$_2$Cu$_3$SnF$_{12}$ is also magnetically described as an $S=1/2$ KLHAF with a modified kagome lattice.
+Rb$_2$Cu$_3$SnF$_{12}$ is also magnetically described as an $S\,{=}\,1/2$ KLHAF with a modified kagome lattice.
 At room temperature, this compound has a trigonal structure ($R\bar{3}$)~\cite{Morita}.
-The chemical unit cell is $2a\times2a$ enlarged in the $ab$ plane; thus, there are four kinds of the nearest-neighbor exchange interaction $J_\alpha$ ($\alpha=1$-$4$).
+The chemical unit cell is $2a\times2a$ enlarged in the $ab$ plane; thus, there are four kinds of the nearest-neighbor exchange interaction $J_\alpha$ ($\alpha\,{=}\,1$-$4$).
 As shown in Fig.~\ref{fig:kagome_latt}\,(c), exchange interactions $J_1$, $J_2$, and $J_4$ form pinwheels, which are linked by triangles of $J_3$ interactions~\cite{Morita,Matan}.
 Here, the exchange interaction $J_\alpha$ is labeled in decreasing order in magnitude.
-Rb$_2$Cu$_3$SnF$_{12}$ undergoes a structural phase transition at $T_{\mathrm{t}}=215$ K~\cite{Matan,Downie}.
+Rb$_2$Cu$_3$SnF$_{12}$ undergoes a structural phase transition at $T_{\mathrm{t}}\,{=}\,215$ K~\cite{Matan,Downie}.
 The low-temperature crystal structure has been considered to be a triclinic ($P\bar{1}$)~\cite{Downie}.
 However, the change in the exchange network at $T_{\mathrm{t}}$ should be small because the magnetic susceptibility exhibits no anomaly at $T_{\mathrm{t}}$~\cite{Morita}.